City · Nepal · Asia

 Best Time to Visit

-The best times to visit Pokhara are during the spring (March to May) and autumn (September to November) seasons.
-During these periods, the weather is pleasant and dry, making it ideal for outdoor activities such as hiking, boating on Phewa Lake, and exploring the surrounding mountains.
-Spring offers mild temperatures and fewer crowds, while autumn provides clear skies and beautiful views of the Annapurna range.
-The monsoon season from June to August brings heavy rains, which can disrupt travel plans but also offers lush landscapes and fewer tourists.
-Winter (December to February) is cold but offers a unique experience with potential snowfall and clear views of the Himalayas.
-Consider your preferences for weather, activities, and crowd levels when planning your visit.
+The best times to visit Pokhara are during the spring (March to May) and autumn (September to November) when the weather is pleasant and clear.
+Spring offers mild temperatures and blooming rhododendrons, while autumn provides cooler temperatures and fewer crowds.
+The monsoon season from June to August brings heavy rains but also lush landscapes and lower tourist numbers.
+Winter (December to February) is cold but offers clear skies and the possibility of snow on the Annapurna range, making it ideal for trekking and mountain views.
+Travelers should check local weather forecasts and consider the timing of festivals, which can enhance the cultural experience.

 Weather